Peter-McKinney/att-BGW320-505-ip-passthrough/README.md

 You will want to setup some environment variables:

-DEFAULT_GATEWAY - the address to your router.
+- DEFAULT_GATEWAY: the address to your router.
-ATT_HEADLESS - true or false.
+- ATT_HEADLESS: true or false.
 If you want to run this in a headless browser or not.
 Lkely true.
-ATT_PASSWORD - your modem admin password for sign in.
+- ATT_PASSWORD: your modem admin password for sign in.
-ATT_PASSTHROUGH_MAC - the mac address of the device that you should passthrough to.
+- ATT_PASSTHROUGH_MAC: the mac address of the device that you should passthrough to.